BESH-BA-GOWAH ARCHAEOLOGICAL PARK

 over 8,000 feet in elevation and support a pine forest.
 Snow was visible

-from the ruins on March 11, 1998, the day of my most recent visit.
+from the ruins on March 11, 1998, the day of a recent visit.

 Besh-Ba-Gowah is situated at 3590 f.a.s.l.
 Most of the annual 18 inches